lai2234/Extracting_info_more_advance/README.md

 # Extracting_info_more_advance
-In this repository, I will extract information for my multiple searches.
+In this repository, I will extract information for my multiple searches on Indeed